GiuliaPaggi/MiniDT_online_monitor/README.md

 These are then formatted in the same shape as the actual readout program and written into a text file in the working directory.
 When the simulated pin corresponds to the scintillator pin, the program generates an event of four vertical hits in the chamber, starting from a random cell of the top layer.
 This feature is needed to build a timebox, i.d. the plot of the distribution of the time elapsing between the scintillator and the layers signals.
 Based on the analysis of actual data, the timebox has a width of tilde 400ns.
-For this reason the events are randomly simulated in a 400ns interval before the scintillator signal.
+For this reason, the events are randomly simulated in a 400ns interval before the scintillator signal.

 The path of the file is fixed but the run number can be passed as a parameter when executing the program.
 For example, when acquiring the run 32 file, the monitor can be called using
 > user@host $  python tbo_bo_reader.py 32

-If no run number is passed as a parameter, the user is asked to specify it before the program begins, the simulated file is identified by -1.
+If no run number is passed as a parameter, the user is asked to specify it before the program begins, and the simulated file is identified by -1.

 > user@host $ python tbo_bo_reader.py